LeeRovicFestijo/Final-Project/README.md

 • The students can access the modules, take quizzes and assignments.

+• They also have a message feature that they can use to communicate with their teachers.

 ![landingpage](https://github.com/LeeRovicFestijo/Final-Project/assets/117901938/8772c6da-2a13-4a22-b9b2-f1204ae2fc61)

 ## Teacher Page
 • The teachers can manage their classes through the system.

-• They can add and delete downloadables, announcements, and assignments.
+• The teachers can add and delete downloadables, announcements, and assignments.

-• They can also make quizzes which will automatically compute for the scores of their students.
+• They teachers can also make quizzes which will automatically compute for the scores of their students.
 The assignments however will be graded manually since assignments are of subjective nature.

 • They also have a message feature that they can use should they wish to communicate with their students or with other teachers.